carriercomm/go-to/ProjectReport.md

 ## Migration

 ## Network Features
-VPN tunnel betweem Amazon Ec2 and Windows Azure is used to communicate.
+VPN tunnel between Amazon Ec2 and Windows Azure is used to communicate.

 # Demonstration of dynamic characteristics
 ## Migration